xhebox/wlpinyin/README.md

 If you get an error saying that wlpinyin cannot find a file, check your rime config.

 If wlpinyin works for you in most cases but not with certain programs, then you might notify the application developer.
-Applications such as Chromium are notorious for now working with many other input methods such as fcitx.
+Applications such as Chromium are notorious for not working with many other input methods such as fcitx under ozone, under xwayland it should work fine though.
+Specifically, it is text-input-v3 protocol for applications and input-method-v2 for compositors.
+With these protocols supported, wlpinyin can be used.